browserengineering/book/book/http.md

 ```

 Note that I do *not* check that the server\'s version of HTTP is the
-same as mine; this might sound like a good idea, but there are a lot of
+same as mine; this might sound like a good idea, but there are a lot
-misconfigured servers out there that respond in HTTP 1.1 even when you
+of misconfigured servers out there that respond in HTTP 1.1 even when
-talk to them in HTTP 1.0.
-(Luckily the protocols are similar enough as
+you talk to them in HTTP 1.0.^[Luckily the protocols are similar
-to not cause confusion.)
+enough to not cause confusion.]

 After the status line come the headers: